 But green grass, so lovely in the lawn, is an unwanted invader in the garden, as are weed-like grasses like crabgrass and other varieties.

 A few random blades can spread to form a thick mat in the loose, rich soil of a garden bed, diverting moisture and nutrients meant for ornamental plants.
 It's challenging for many gardeners to kill the grass without hurting the flowers as collateral damage.
 Regardless of whether the flowering plants are perennials or annuals, this is an issue.

 Digging or pulling up the grass is a laborious task and generally not feasible in large garden beds.
 A herbicide is the best answer.

 You have several choices regarding which kind of herbicide to use to kill grass in a garden area.

-Read the label carefully before you buy any herbicide to be sure it will kill the type of weed or grass that is invading your flower bed and that it is the type you want, whether broad-spectrum or selective or pre- or post-emergent.
+Read the label carefully before you buy any herbicide to be sure it will kill the type of weed or grass that is invading your flower bed and that it is the type you want, whether it be a broad-spectrum herbicide or selective to grasses.

-- Apply a corn meal gluten-based product to prevent grass and other weed seeds from germinating.
+For stubborn and repeat offending grasses, you may need to apply a pre-emergent product to prevent grass and other weed seeds from germinating.
 This also prevents flower seeds from germinating, so apply after your flowering plants germinate.

 Corn meal gluten is an organic option that has exploded in popularity in recent years.
 However, you must apply a thick layer for maximum efficacy, and if any seeds have already germinated the nitrogen content of the corn meal gluten will actually fertilize the weeds.
 A granular product that contains trifluralin is a synthetic alternative that can provide weed germination control in the garden for up to four months.